-Moral and Spiritual Dilemmas in Challenging Times is a new study guide that encourages study groups to delve into divisive issues such as nationalism, populism and extremism from a faith perspective.
+Moral and Spiritual Dilemmas in Challenging Times is a new study guide for Darkness over Germany that encourages exploration into divisive issues such as nationalism, populism and extremism.
 It is published by the Council of Christians and Jews (CCJ) and Cumberland Lodge.

 Darkness over Germany

-The accessible guide consists of six short chapters and accompanies the new edition of Amy Buller’s groundbreaking 1943 book, Darkness over Germany: A Warning from History, which explores how young people were drawn into National Socialism in the 1930s and draws light on many of the most pressing social issues we face in current times.
+The study guide consists of six short chapters and accompanies the 2017 edition of Amy Buller’s groundbreaking 1943 book, Darkness over Germany: A Warning from History.
+Buller’s book explores how young people gravitated towards National Socialism in the 1930s.
+It draws light on many of the most pressing social issues we face in current times.

 It was this book that inspired King George VI and Queen Elizabeth to establish Cumberland Lodge in Windsor Great Park in 1947, to try to avoid a repeat of the events of 1930s Germany.

-Moral and Spiritual Dilemmas in Challenging Times draws on key conversations with Nazi Party members and public figures relayed in Darkness over Germany to highlight the challenges of addressing nationalism, populism and extremism in our own communities today.
-It offers six short reflections, each with questions for discussion, and is designed to be suitable for Lent courses in churches and other faith settings.
+This study guide draws on key conversations with Nazi Party members and public figures relayed in Darkness over Germany.
+It highlight the challenges of addressing nationalism, populism and extremism in our own communities today.
+It offers six short reflections, each with questions for discussion, and is suitable for short courses in educational settings.

 Dr Rowan Williams, chose Darkness over Germany as one of his two books of the year for the New Statesman.
-Launching the new edition of the book at St Paul’s Cathedral in May 2017, he described Buller's work as, ‘a really remarkable book by a very remarkable woman, who was driven by her Christian faith’.
+Launching the 2017 edition, he described Buller’s work as, ‘a really remarkable book by a very remarkable woman’.

 He spoke of the spiritual vacuum that emerged in the inter-war period in Germany, the risks of a generation growing up without hope, seeking a magical ‘problem-solver’ to meet their needs, and the resonances of 1930s Germany for many of the issues we face today.

-The new guide can be downloaded from this webpage and from the CCJ website.
+The new guide can be downloaded below and from the CCJ website.